Caborca: Demography

 According to data from the Population and Housing Census carried out in 2020 by the National Institute of Statistics and Geography (INEGI), the city has a total of 67,604 inhabitants, of which 33,463 are men and 34,141 are women.
 In 2020 there were 25,377 houses, but of these 20,460 houses were inhabited, of which 7,314 were under the charge of a woman.
 Of the total inhabitants, 189 people over 3 years of age (0.28% of the total) speak an indigenous language; while 606 inhabitants (0.93%) consider themselves Afro-Mexicans or Afro-descendants.

 79.93% of its inhabitants belong to the Catholic religion, 9.23% are Evangelical/Protestant Christian or of some variant, 0.03% profess another religion, while 10.61% do not profess any religion.

-Caborca is home to the Caborca Cartel, allied with the Sinoloa Cartel.
+Geography

+Municipal boundaries are with Pima County, Arizona, in the United States of America in the north, Altar in the east, Pitiquito in the southeast, Puerto Peñasco and Plutarco Elías Calles in the northwest, and the Gulf of California in the southwest.
+Caborca lies on Federal Highway 2, which connects the state's capital Hermosillo with the cities of Mexicali and Tijuana in the state of Baja California.
+The four-lane Hermosillo highway connects the four-lane Santa Ana-Caborca highway.

 Climate

 Caborca has a desert climate (Köppen climate classification BWh) with very hot summers and mild winters.
 The temperatures can climb above 38 °C in May and stay there until October.
 Because it has a very dry climate, strong winds can bring localized dust storms as well as "dust devils".
 Although rain is rare, when it happens it can bring a sudden deluge that causes brief localized flooding.
 Like the U.S. state of Arizona to the north, the area has a monsoon season in late summer that brings higher humidity and frequent dust storms or rain showers.